Aubrey Falls: Retrace Tom Thomson’s Canvas

 Once you get past the bridge, the trail is a little more rugged but easily passable.
 This trail leads to a beautiful scenic overlook of the falls to the left and a little further up to the right the Brookfield Dam built in 1971.
 Just before the walking bridge, if you like to climb the rocks, you can venture right and climb up the right side of the falls for an up-close and personal view of the falls.

 The water cascading over the falls is said to be turned on and off in the fall as Aubrey Falls is a controlled waterfall.
 Brookfield Power Generating Station and Dam control the water flow over the granite rock basin along the Mississagi River.

 Tom Thomson, one of the Group of Seven Artists influencers, toured Aubrey Falls in 1912 in the Algoma Region.
 From Moments of Algoma — Tom Thomson paddled the Mississagi River in an epic two-month trip in the summer of 1912, six years before the later Group of Seven began their famous “box-car excursion” to Algoma.
 As you travel to and from Aubrey Falls on Highway 129, many sections of the drive take you along the banks of the river and the breathtaking scenery that Thomson described as “the finest canoe trip in the world.”
 There is a monument erected just before the falls in memory of Tom Thomson.

-There are two stores in the area for food, fuel, and lodging.
+There are three stores in the area for food, fuel, and lodging.

 Wildlife is abundant on your journey to the falls.
-Don’t be surprised to encounter a bear, dear, moose, raccoons, skunks, eagles, and porcupines along with the highway and herons, beaver, ducks, and otters in the lakes and ponds.
+Don’t be surprised to encounter a bear, deer, moose, raccoons, skunks, eagles, and porcupines along with the highway and herons, beavers, ducks, and otters in the lakes and ponds.

 Pack a picnic, put on your hiking shoes, put on some bug spray and grab your camera or your canvas and paint.
 Aubrey Falls is sure not to disappoint!